TravisWheelerLab/mdr-metadata/README.md

-# MDRepo TOML parser/validator
+# MDRepo Metadata TOML

-More to come.
+Split into `libmdrtoml` to make Python bindings and `mdrtoml` for binary.

 ## Author